How to Restore a Forgotten Dream

 - “I’m getting by the way I am.”
 (But your dream has the potential to offer you a more fulfilling life.)

 Replace fear and self-doubt with self-confidence—not false confidence like the pitiable tryouts on American Idol who only think they can sing.
 Know your talents and assure yourself that they have the potential to bring your dream to reality.
 Complimentary skills like courage and perseverance will grow as you make strides on the journey.

 Susan Boyle, at age 41, recaptured her dream of becoming a famous singer and began taking lessons from voice coach, Fred O’Neil.
-She had performed and sung on stage as early as age 12, and was rejected from her first television audition at age 34.
-Afterward, her struggles including repeated loss of family members distracted her.
-Her self-confidence blossomed under the tutelage of O’Neil.
-After her acceptance by the judges and audience of Britain’s Got Talent in 2008, Susan Boyle became a new person at age 47.
+Her self-confidence blossomed under his tutelage.
+After her acceptance by the judges and the audience of Britain’s Got Talent in 2008, Susan Boyle became a new person at age 47.